alice-st/DARP/README.md

 # Results

-Using a 20*20 Grid area, three robots with initial positions 10, 55 and 174 and Equal portions of the Grid shared between the robots, we obtained the following results:
+Using a 20x20 Grid area, four robots with initial positions 10, 32, 99 and 250 and Equal portions of the Grid shared between the robots, we obtained the following results:

 ## Assignment Matrix